sinclairzx81/sidewinder/libs/channel/readme.md

 ## Errors

 Sidewinder channels can emit errors to the Receiver to signal an issue at the Sender side.
 The `.error(...)` function will transmit an error and automatically `.end()` the channel for the Receiver.
 The receiver will throw once the error has been received.
-The following shows the behaviour.
+The following demonstrates the Receiver receiving an error.

 <details>
     <summary>Example</summary>